romkatv/zsh-bench/README.md

 **zim+** and **zcomet** beat **diy++**—the safe version—on one metric.
 Both **zim** and **zcomet** rely on [unsafe optimizations](#cutting-corners) to gain this advantage: **zim** compiles user rc files and **zcomet** invokes `compinit` with `-C`.
 This is not a good choice in my opinion.
-The small speed up isn't worth it.
+The small speedup isn't worth it.

 All configs have very low *first prompt lag* thanks to powerlevel10k.
 The only exception is **zplug**. **zplug** provides a nice API that plays well with [Instant Prompt](#instant-prompt).
 It